hyperledger/fabric/docs/source/msp.rst

 - A list of certificate revocation lists (CRLs) each corresponding to exactly one of the listed (intermediate or root) MSP Certificate Authorities; this is an optional parameter
+- A list of self-signed (X.509) certificates to constitute the *TLS root of trust* for TLS certificate.
+- A list of X.509 certificates to represent intermediate TLS CAs this provider considers; these certificates ought to be certified by exactly one of the certificates in the TLS root of trust;
+  intermediate CAs are optional parameters.

 *Valid*  identities for this MSP instance are required to satisfy the following conditions: